 Brian D. Lyman is an Annapolis attorney with a reputation of being a fierce litigator and a lawyer who knows the statutes and rules inside and out.

-With more than a decade of experience, Mr. Lyman is recognized as one of the most skilled and knowledgeable lawyers in Annapolis for mechanics liens and contract disputes.
+Mr. Lyman is recognized as one of the most skilled and knowledgeable lawyers in Annapolis for mechanics liens and contract disputes.
 His reputation is backed by considerable courtroom experience.
 Mr. Lyman has tried numerous cases in the District and Circuit Courts of Maryland and has successfully argued appeals in the Court of Special Appeals.

 In addition to construction and contract litigations and arbitrations, Mr. Lyman practices administrative law, mainly in the area of alcohol and liquor licensing, though he has also handled tax negotiations with the IRS and Maryland Comptroller, represented contractors before the Maryland Home Improvement Commission and dealt with the Maryland Insurance Administration.

 More than just a lawyer, Mr. Lyman is a strategic business partner for his clients.
 He strives to understand their businesses to efficiently enforce their legal rights and clarify clients’ obligations and risks in counseling them.
 Time is not always a luxury with Mr. Lyman’s cases.
 He is able to immediately assess both risks and advantages to design and implement an achievable strategy that will protect his clients’ interests.

 Organization and preparedness are among Mr. Lyman’s strongest attributes.
 He is highly intuitive and capable of anticipating the needs of his client.
 Mr. Lyman takes pride in being prepared for each possible scenario, which often gives his clients the advantage in the courtroom.